Despite the above, a person does not carry on the business of a travel agent if:

 email@example.com.
 Click for the

-User Guide on Travel Agent Licence Application and the
+User Guide on Travel Agent Licence Application.

 here to apply for a Travel Agent Licence.